resource-watch/slate/source/includes/internal/_widget.md

 -H "Content-Type: application/json"
 ```

-This endpoints updates the `env` value of all widgets associated with the given dataset id.
+This endpoint updates the `env` value of all widgets associated with the given dataset id.
 It's only available to other microservices, and cannot be called directly by an API user.
-Its currently used when a dataset's `env` value is updated.
+It's currently used when a dataset's `env` value is updated.

 The update process is not atomic.
 A successful request will return a 204 `No content` response.